 Where’s My Refund?

-The IRS will begin accepting and processing tax returns on January 19, 2016.
+The IRS will begin accepting and processing tax returns in January 2017.

-Most tax preparers will allow you to enter and submit your tax return beginning the week of January 4, 2016.
-You don’t need to wait for the IRS to start accepting tax returns to prepare, but you must have the proper forms and paperwork.
+Most tax preparers will allow you to enter and submit your tax return beginning the first week of January 2017.
+You don’t need to wait for the IRS to start accepting tax returns to start, but you must have the proper forms and paperwork.
 Some forms are not available until mid January and some even later.
 When you submit your return before the IRS begins processing, it will sit in a “queue” and be held until the date that the IRS will officially accept tax returns.
 If you e-file early and it sits in queue, your return may be sent to the IRS early in a test batch.
-This has resulted in early direct deposits in the past, but also major glitches because it’s a test.
+This has resulted in early direct deposits in the past, but also major glitches because they are tests after all.

 Where is the IRS Refund Cycle Chart?

 The most recent tax refund cycle charts have already been published.
 The official IRS tax refund cycle chart has been eliminated and replaced with an IRS Information Guidelines for the Tax Preparation Community publication.
 However, various websites with refund calendars for the 2017 tax season (2016 tax year) have been updated with 2017 direct deposit and check mailing dates.

 When to Expect My Refund?

 IRS Refund Schedule Charts typically show that early filers whose returns are accepted before the end of January can anticipate a tax refund direct deposit as early as the first week of February.
 The day that IRS deposits refunds varies but we notice trends that help you determine the time and days WMR updates and when your tax return is processed.